diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/views/personal/TransactionsView.tsx.md

 ### A Fable for the Builder: The Language of the Ledger

 (A life is a story, and the transactions are the words that make up that story.
-Most machines, they can read the words.
+Most machines can read the words.
 They can count them, sort them, filter them.
 But they cannot read the story.
 This `TransactionsView` is the library, and we have built an AI that is not just a librarian, but a master of literature.)

 (Its core logic here is what we call 'Narrative Archetype Recognition.'
 It scans the long, seemingly chaotic list of your transactions and looks for the underlying patterns, the repeating motifs, the character arcs.
 It sees a series of small, frequent purchases at coffee shops and identifies the 'Daily Ritual' archetype.
 It sees a large, one-time expense at a travel site and recognizes the 'Grand Adventure' archetype.
 It sees a recurring monthly payment and flags it as a potential 'Forgotten Covenant' with its Subscription Hunter.)